nikolasburk/amsjs-workshop/README.md

 The Playground now allows to work with both GraphQL APIs side-by-side.
 It receives its information about the corresponding endpoints and schemas from the configuration in [`.graphqlconfig.yml`](.graphqlconfig.yml):

 - `app`: The application layer built with `graphql-yoga`
-- `database` The database layer configured with Prisma
+- `prisma` The database layer configured with Prisma

 ## Sample queries/mutations